This post may contain affiliate links. Please read our disclosure policy.

 2. Mix in the flour, corn starch, baking powder, baking soda, cinnamon, & salt.

-3. Scoop out equally sized cookie dough balls, flatten between the palm of your hand, fill with 1 tablespoon cinnamon sugar mixture and gently seal the cookie dough.
+3. Scoop out equally sized cookie dough balls, flatten between the palm of your hand, fill with 1 tbsp cinnamon sugar mixture and gently seal the cookie dough.
 Place it on the baking sheet and gently flatten it to about 1 inch in thickness.

 4. Chill in the freezer for 15 minutes then bake in the preheated oven for 14 minutes.
 Let the cookies cool on the baking sheet for 10 minutes before transferring to a cooling rack to cool fully.